elliotherriman/calico/documentation/tags.md

 #clear
 ```

-Depending on how you want to style your clears, you may wish to use `[` and `]` to wrap your choice's text.
+You may wish to use `[` and `]` to wrap your choice's text.

 You can also use `#clear` in the middle of a passage.
-Upon reaching a clear tag, Calico will breifly pause, before removing any text on screen, and continuing with the rest of the passage.
+Upon reaching a clear tag, Calico will briefly pause, then remove any text on screen, and continue with the rest of the passage.

 ### #restart